 Do the implications of this technique extend toward any application?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Maoxing Wei: By using this technique, more in-depth studies of the 2-dimensional flow field in a complex environment can be conducted to better understand the sophisticated scour mechanism.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 Are there any specific areas of research that this method could provide insight into?